lberaldoesilva/tropygal/README.md

-$\texttt{tropygal}$ is a pure-python package for entropy estimates in the context of galacitc dynamics, but can be used in other contexts too.
+$\texttt{tropygal}$ is a pure-python package for entropy estimates in the context of galactic dynamics, but can be used in other contexts too.
 It also provides functions for analytical distribution functions and density of states for models that have analytical expressions.